thisisnashir/HibernateTests/readme.md

 * `@Lob` : To identity a large object files some more example of annotations:  `@OneToOne`, `@OneToMany`, `@JoinColumn` etc

+## Adding image to database

+1. We start by adding new entity Address.
   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png